bolnel/nelsite1/content/articles/psm-1-certification-exam-preparation.md

 * **Sprint Goal, Definition of Done, Product Backlog** and its **Refinement**.
 * Scrum Teams are **cross-functional** and **self-managing**.
 The latter used to be “self-organizing” in the 2017 version of the Guide.
 Can you tell [what the difference is](https://www.scrum.org/resources/blog/scrum-team-self-managing)?

-Practice by explaining each of the highlighted items to a friend.
-Then to another friend.
+<p class="paragraph_highlight">Practice by explaining each of the highlighted items to a friend.
+Then to another friend.</p>

 You could try [organizing a study group](/articles/start-successful-study-group-online-challenges-tips-guide) with peers who are also going to take the PSM I test or are just interested in Agile and Scrum.